Weight Cutting for MMA & Combat Sports

 What Methods Can Be Used to Cut Weight?

-As is discussed in detail in the Sigma Weight Cutting System, when thinking about making weight for a fight, a longer term view should be taken; with year-round body composition management and a gradual dieting period both crucial.
+As is discussed in detail in Making Weight, when thinking about making weight for a fight, a longer term view should be taken; with year-round body composition management and a gradual dieting period both crucial.

 However, leaving those aside for the moment, the final "acute cut" that occurs in the final 7-10 days pre-competition is what is most often associated with weight-cutting.